idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 - Do a mock interview + debrief
 - Review their public work (like Github)

+### What do you do when someone says they are quitting

+I always start with "Happy for you, sad for us".
+My goal is to find the right role for an employee, not to have them on the team.
+Ask if you want me to talk you out of it, or to reinforce your choice.
+Help you think through decisions
+TODO: Add story of Neha
+Teams should be like rivers, not lakes.
+Rivers are fresh and move, lakes are stagnant which is bad

 <!--
 ### Best hire of your career
 -->